FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Resource Statistics and Quality Assessment

-\textbf{Distributional Skew (Head vs.\ Tail).} Although the supervision spans 316 languages, it reflects the heavy-tailed distribution characteristic of Wikipedia~\citep{kaffee2017glimpse}.
-The top five languages contribute 63.4\% of all FactSenses (76.1\% for the top ten), whereas the bottom 200 languages account for only 2.7\%.
-Property coverage exhibits similar sparsity, where 31.8\% of properties possess at least 100 evidence-bearing synsets, but only 9.4\% exceed 10{,}000 (see Appendix~\ref{app:summary_full} for cumulative distribution functions).
-To mitigate head-language bias, our evaluation employs stratified sampling across language tiers, scripts, and match types to ensure robust quality estimates for long-tail settings.
+\textbf{Distributional Skew.} The supervision reflects Wikipedia's heavy-tailed distribution~\citep{kaffee2017glimpse}: the top five languages contribute 63.4\% of FactSenses (76.1\% for the top ten), while the bottom 200 account for only 2.7\%.
+The effective language count ($N_{\text{eff}} = 2^{H}$, where $H$ is Shannon entropy) is approximately 18.7 to 20.4, far exceeding any existing resource but substantially less than the raw 316 count suggests.
+Property coverage exhibits similar sparsity: 31.8\% of properties have at least 100 evidence-bearing synsets, but only 9.4\% exceed 10{,}000 (Appendix~\ref{app:summary_full}).
+Our evaluation employs stratified sampling across language tiers, scripts, and match types.

-\textbf{The Evidence Gap and Funnel Analysis.} We analyze the divergence between \emph{fact availability} in Wikidata and \emph{grounded supervision} in Wikipedia.
-While 61.19\% of synsets are multilingual via sitelink connectivity, only 31.84\% possess extracted evidence in multiple languages (Table~\ref{tab:at_a_glance}).
-We investigate this attrition through a deterministic funnel analysis that isolates losses due to missing subject pages, evidence-unit construction failures, and within-page matching gaps.
-For high-resource languages, the yield rate ($\ge$1 FactSense given a retrievable subject page) is 0.79, compared to 0.36 for low-resource languages.
-The primary bottleneck is within-page matching, specifically template-mapping gaps and surface-form generation, rather than retrieval failures (Appendix~\ref{app:funnel}).
+\textbf{The Evidence Gap.} While 61.19\% of synsets are multilingual via sitelink connectivity, only 31.84\% possess extracted evidence in multiple languages (Table~\ref{tab:at_a_glance}).
+A funnel analysis reveals that for high-resource languages, the yield rate (at least one FactSense given a retrievable subject page) is 0.79, compared to 0.36 for low-resource languages.
+The primary bottleneck lies in within-page matching rather than retrieval failures (Appendix~\ref{app:funnel}).